alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 +++
-title = "Do Not Use Hx-boost"
+title = "Do Not Use hx-boost"
 description = "You just need to set your cache headers correctly (and start trusting the browser again)." date = 2024-10-01